 1. Artificial Intelligence

-Artificial Intelligencce is a machine which show intelligence like learning, thinking or solving problems similar to how humans do.
-AI is different from Human Intelligence, Human Intelligence include emotions, creativity and consciousness but AI doesn’t have.
-AI can learn from data, solve the proble, make the decisions, understand speech and recognize the images etc.
+Artificial intelligence is a machine which shows intelligence like learning, thinking or solving problems similar to how humans do.
+AI is different from human intelligence.
+Human intelligence includes emotions, creativity and consciousness, but AI doesn’t have them.
+AI can learn from data, solve the problem, make the decisions, understand speech, recognise the images, etc.

 Some common applications of Artificial Intelligence are